Factbox-What you need to know about the D-Day 80th anniversary ceremonies

 WHAT WILL THEY DO?

-– For French President Emmanuel Macron, there will be three days of visits and speeches, from June 5-7.
-On the 5th, he will be in Brittany and Normandy, with visits that include the town of Saint-Lô, which was destroyed by Allied bombardments.

-– Also on June 5, British army paratroopers will recreate a drop into the fields of Normandy, watched by three veterans.
-A British ceremony at the Bayeux War Cemetery will be attended by D-Day veterans and their families.

-– The main focus will be June 6.
-Ceremonies will kick off at around 0830 GMT at the British Normandy Memorial in Ver-sur-Mer, in the presence of King Charles.
+– Ceremonies will kick off at around 0830 GMT at the British Normandy Memorial in Ver-sur-Mer.
 Canada will hold its own ceremony at 0900 GMT, attended by Prince William.

 At around 1000 GMT, Biden will lead a U.S. ceremony in the presence of D-Day veterans.
 And at 1300 GMT, Macron will preside over an international ceremony at Omaha Beach, where U.S. forces suffered their greatest casualties in the assault against heavily fortified German defences.